Spin pumping into quantum spin nematic states: Results

-Let us examine the detailed features for each strength of the magnetic field.
-For $h={\cal J}$, the dispersions of the two Schwinger bosons are almost identical except for the $\Gamma$ point, as shown in Fig.~\ref{fig:k_not_con_theta_mag}(d).
-As a result, $\delta \alpha_{\rm G}$ has a single peak and becomes significant near $\theta = \pi/2, 3\pi/2$ as shown in Fig.~\ref{fig:k_not_con_theta_mag}(a).
-For a higher magnetic field of $h=3{\cal J}$, a new high-energy peak appears as shown in Fig.~\ref{fig:k_not_con_theta_mag}(b) The low-energy peak around $\omega_{\bm 0}=2.9{\cal J}$ becomes significant near $\theta = 0$, while the high-energy peak around $\omega_{\bm 0}=3.2{\cal J}$ appears around $\theta = \pi/2,3\pi/2$.
-This behavior reflects the dispersion relations of the two Schwinger bosons as shown in Fig.~\ref{fig:k_not_con_theta_mag}(e).
-The positions of the double peaks correspond to the flat bands, whose energies are different for the two types of bosons, while their weights have a different dependencies on $\theta$, as seen also in Eqs.~(\ref{dirtyresult1})-(\ref{dirtyresult3}).
-Fig.~\ref{fig:k_not_con_theta_mag}(c) shows the increase of the Gilbert damping for a higher magnetic field, $h=5{\cal J}$.
-Under a strong magnetic field, the contribution of the perpendicular component of the Schwinger bosons almost vanishes, while that of the $z'$-component bosons becomes dominant.
-As a result, $\delta \alpha_{\rm G}$ has only a single low-energy peak due to the flat part in the dispersion of the $z'$ Schwinger bosons.
+Let us examine the detailed features of the SN/FI junction under a finite magnetic field.
+In Fig.~\ref{fig:x_anisotropy}(a)-(c), we show three-dimensional plots of $\delta \alpha_{\rm G}$ as a function of the resonant frequency $\omega_{\bm 0}$ and the angle $\theta$ for the SN/FI junction.
+For comparison, we also show the same plots for the CAF/FI junction in Fig.~\ref{fig:x_anisotropy}(g)-(i).
+For $h={\cal J}$ (Fig.~\ref{fig:x_anisotropy}(a)), $\delta \alpha_{\rm G}$ has a single peak around $\omega_{\bm 0}\simeq 3{\cal J}$ and this peak becomes most significant near $\theta = \pi/2, 3\pi/2$.
+For a higher magnetic field of $h=3{\cal J}$ (Fig.~\ref{fig:x_anisotropy}(b)), a secondary peak appears in the high-energy side with a different $\theta$-dependence; the lower-energy peak around $\omega_{\bm 0}=2.9{\cal J}$ becomes significant near $\theta = 0$, while the high-energy peak around $\omega_{\bm 0}=3.2{\cal J}$ appears around $\theta = \pi/2,3\pi/2$.
+The positions of the double peaks correspond to the flat bands, whose energies are different for the two types of bosons (see Fig.~\ref{fig:x_anisotropy}(e)), while their weights have different dependencies on $\theta$, as seen also in Eqs.~(\ref{nematic_result1})-(\ref{nematic_result3}).
+For the highest magnetic field of $h=5{\cal J}$ (Fig.~\ref{fig:x_anisotropy}(c)), the contribution of the perpendicular component of the Schwinger bosons almost vanishes, while that of the $z'$-component bosons becomes dominant.
+As a result, $\delta \alpha_{\rm G}$ has only a single peak due to the flat part in the dispersion of the $z'$ Schwinger bosons.
+For the CAF/FI junction (Fig.~\ref{fig:x_anisotropy}(g)-(i)), there always appears a single peak regardless of the magnetic field strength, whose height has a maximum value at $\theta = 0, 2\pi$.
+It is remarkable that no peaks are observed near $\theta = \pi/2,3\pi/2$ as in the SN/FI junction.